Easy Gluten-Free Penne Pasta With Tuna Recipe

 Easy Gluten-Free Penne Pasta with Tuna Recipe

-Here is an easy recipe for a delightful gluten-free penne pasta with tuna fish dish.
-Not so long ago, I served this dish to other kids—in addition to my own kids—and everyone loved it.
+Not so long ago, I served this gluten-free penne pasta with tuna fish to other kids in addition to my own kids, and everyone loved it.
 I was so glad.
 It is just a little something that I came up with, but it was a big hit and a very satisfying meal.

-At supermarkets—such as Aldi—you can readily find gluten-free pasta to purchase.
+At supermarkets such as Aldi, you can readily find gluten-free pasta.
 Aldi is where I got mine.
 The brand is called liveGfree.
 Penne is the type/shape of pasta that I selected to make this easy recipe.

 Here are the ingredients that you will need to make this dish: